Unfold our FTC disclosure melodrama here. The following article was last updated on Nov 27, 2025 ...

 The headline above doesn't aim to disrespect motorcycle luggage manufacturers.
 It merely acknowledges that they jump through a lot of hoops to provide us with safe and reliable products.
 Research and development is no easy road, so when designers arrive at a "universally compatible" result, I personally think a favorable nod is in order.

-Our own Givi Easybags are top shelf as far as sportbike luggage is concerned, as are Nelson Rigg's SPRT-50 series and Chase Harper's thermoformed Stealths.
+As far as sportbike luggage goes, we rank our own Givi Easybags, Nelson Rigg's SPRT-50 series and Chase Harper's thermoformed Stealths as top-shelf soft saddlebags.
 The Givis include two large velcro cross straps that we've since removed, reducing the total textile support points to a single cross strap that runs under the seat.
 The thing is, it's this "lesser" strap that's more useful.
 Over the seat, we've buckled a custom click-strap through the handle loops, summing six total secure points.
 That's one under the seat, another over, two lower/rear D-rings at the frame and two lower/front D-rings using additional hardware near the passenger footrests.

 I eventually realized that, because it's adjustable, there's no harm in putting our third-party click strap under the seat as well.
-This tightens up the overall look and feel of the bike while maintaining the same supportive strength.
+This tightens up the overall look and feel of the bike while maintaining the same supportive strength for the soft saddlebags.
 Aesthetics ... check.

 That's the real trick ... all of those straps.
-Each has a designated purpose but with so many different bikes on the market, each can be repurposed by ignoring plainly visible warnings against doing so.
+Each has a designated purpose but with so many different bikes on the market, riders repurpose each by ignoring the plainly visible warnings.
 Kudos to the companies for noting this as it absolves them by insurance standards.

-As for the end user, adjusting your take on how to go about mounting said luggage can be greatly bettered if you use common sense and remain safety oriented.
+As for the end user, you can greatly improve how you mount said luggage by using common sense and staying safety-oriented.
 Assume the worst before doing your best to get what you want from their over-strapped mess.
 Poetry.

-To protect the fiberglass cowling of our Hawk GT, I cut a custom "H" pad for both the bags and the under-seat strap to rest on from an old yoga mat.
+To protect the fiberglass cowling of our Hawk GT, I cut a custom "H" pad for both the soft saddlebags and the under-seat strap to rest on, from an old yoga mat.
 It proved perfect for keeping things both spongy and secure.
 Neoprene or some other dense foam might work as well.

-The particular details above only apply to our Hawk GT, however.
+The particular details above apply only to our Hawk GT, however.
 Other bikes are likely to require a completely different approach.
-That's the beauty of soft bag manufacturers over compensating with twenty straps for two bags and a "warranty void" warning.
-It insures you'll find one or more good ways to mount them before ridding yourself of the excess spaghetti.
+That's the beauty of soft bag manufacturers overcompensating with twenty straps for two bags and a "warranty void" warning.
+It ensures you'll find one or more good ways to mount them before ridding yourself of the excess spaghetti.
 Mmmmm ... spaghetti.

 Have You Customized A Motorcycle Product Despite Voiding Its Warranty?